ropensci-archive/rbhl/cran-comments.md

 ---

-This version changes out a dependency, moves package to Markdown documentation, and makes a few functions defunct.
+This version updates the pacakage to work with the newest version of the Biodiversity Heritage Library.

 Thanks!
 Scott Chamberlain